Cook Flavoring Company Vanilla Market Report

 The government of Madagascar put a $3000 limit on bank cash withdrawals during the weeks before yesterday’s official campaign opening, but this has had little effect because the big money is coming from overseas.

-We are still obtaining quality beans by going to primary sources on the ground.
-The beans are very expensive and securing them is getting increasingly difficult.
-We are sourcing the world market, including Papua New Guinea and Mexico, but supplies remain short and Madagascar drives the world price.
+We are still obtaining quality vanilla beans by going to primary sources on the ground.
+The vanilla beans are very expensive and securing them is getting increasingly difficult.
+Cook Flavoring Company is sourcing the world market, including Papua New Guinea and Mexico, but supplies remain short and Madagascar drives the world price.
 We will provide an update on other vanilla regions soon.

-We have stopped pre-financing bean purchases.
-We are encouraging those who cannot afford these high prices to use of our high quality vanillin blends, which are far superior to bad pure vanilla.
+We have stopped pre-financing vanilla bean purchases.
+We are encouraging those who cannot afford these high prices to use of our high quality vanillin blends, which are far superior to bad pure vanilla extract.
 Demand by end users has already shrunk significantly and we hope that it drops enough by year’s end to halt the chaos.

 We never thought that on our 100th anniversary we’d be hoping that the demand for pure vanilla recedes.
 But the sooner prices fall, the better the chances of saving the exquisite pure vanilla culture that is our lifeblood.